russelldb/riak_core/docs/ring_claim.md

 - 4 nodes with 6 vnodes and 1 node with 8 vnodes is worse still - as it isolates one node with more load than the others, creating 'one slow node', a scenario with known side effects.

-An uneven distribution of nodes will be inefficient.
+An uneven distribution of vnodes will be inefficient.
 Isolating one node with more load will have side effects beyond inefficiency, especially where this leads to the vnodes on that node frequently going into an overload state;  although it may be unavoidable for one node to have one more partition that all other nodes if the most even balance is desired (for example with a ring-size of 256 and 5 nodes).

 ### Minimising transfer counts